timestamp, a FORTRAN90 code which prints the current YMDHMS date (year-month-day-hours-minutes-seconds) as a timestamp.

 TIMESTAMP simply gives the current time.
 If you are trying to do careful timings of the speed of execution of a computer code, this may not be very accurate, especially on a computer that uses timesharing.
 In that case, there are better solutions that measure just the CPU time associated with your process.
 See, for instance, the examples in TIMER

 The computer code and data files made available on this web page are distributed under the GNU LGPL license.

-TIMER, a FORTRAN90 program which shows how to compute the elapsed CPU time inside a program.
+timer_test, a FORTRAN90 code which shows how to compute the elapsed CPU time inside a program.

-WTIME, a FORTRAN90 library which returns a reading of the wall clock time in seconds.
+WTIME, a FORTRAN90 code which returns a reading of the wall clock time in seconds.